Assistant Vice President of Corporate Security, Laurentian Bank

 Laurentian Bank pulls together data to combat fraud and money laundering

 Financial crime costs Canadian financial institutions more than $1 billion a year.
 And while banks’ analytic systems are often very effective at detecting and shutting down suspicious transactions through a single channel, patterns of criminal activity are often very sophisticated and involve more than one channel, account or identity.
-With a myriad of touch points including: transactional accounts, credit card accounts, mortgages and other financial instruments, along with falsified addresses, phone numbers and other identification information, making connections between the players and their games very complex.
+With myriad touch points, including: transactional accounts, credit card accounts, mortgages and other financial instruments, along with falsified addresses, phone numbers and other identification information, making connections between the players and their games very complex.

 Laurentian Bank of Canada, which manages more than $33 billion in balance sheet assets and has 3,800 employees across Canada, is redefining the standards for managing suspicious banking activity by integrating three critical components of SAS® Enterprise Financial Crimes for Banking, which allows the bank to pull together the “big picture” of networks of fraudulent transactions and the identities associated with them.
 It is the first bank to bring together three financial crime solutions: SAS® Anti-Money Laundering, SAS® Fraud Network Analysis and SAS® Enterprise Case Management – to identify potential fraud and money laundering more quickly and effectively.

 Cross-referencing across several cases and identities tells you you’re dealing with a criminal network.